- Découvertes

 Food and juice pairings with La Cerise Griotte Vintage 2019

-Pairings designed and created in collaboration with Marie Wodecki, Best Young Sommelier 2023 & Head Sommelier of the Auberge Montmin (Michelin 2*).
+Pairings conceived and created in collaboration with Marie Wodecki, Best Young Sommelier 2023 & Sommelier Chef of Auberge Montmin (Michelin 2*).

 Ingredients for 6 people:

-For the pâté croûte with duck breast and Landes foie gras
+For the pâté en croûte with duck breast and foie gras from the Landes

-- To buy from your caterer or delicatessen
+- To buy from your caterer or gourmet grocery

 For the pickled cherries